samuelnsam/CRYSTALs-Kyber-API/README.md

-# CRYSTALs-Kyber API Endpoint
+# CRYSTALS-Kyber API Endpoint

-This code implements an end-to-end encryption using CRYSTALs-Kyber.
+This code implements an end-to-end encryption using CRYSTALS-Kyber and signs the keys using CRYSTALS-Dilithium.
 It generates the keys using ExeQ's API as well as encapsulates and decapsulates the keys for AES encryption.

-### This code does NOT concern about key storage security, nor does it worry about breakibility of the cipher message or verify key origin.
-It is only for demo and trial purposes.
+### Please use this code only for demo and trial purposes, not for practical production security.
+### This API requires an auth token to be used.
+Please reach out to me for a token to try out this API.

-## How does CRYSTALs-Kyber works?
+## How does CRYSTALS-Kyber works?

-CRYSTALs-Kyber does not perform the encryption itself.
+CRYSTALS-Kyber does not perform the encryption itself.
 Instead, it generates a public and private key pair, which is then used to *encapsulate* and *decapsulate* the cipher to generate a shared secret that only the message sender and recipient hold.

 <img width="426" alt="Screenshot 2024-03-05 at 1 12 47 pm" src="https://github.com/samuelnsam/CRYSTALs-Kyber-API/assets/87163496/54d41911-634d-437d-ac77-ca4d57e070c9">

 ## What does this code do?

 This code allows users who have the API token to access ExeQ's API to generate a key pair and encasulate and decapsulate the keys.
 It also uses AES encryption with the shared key to encrypt and decrypt the message.
+It uses CRYSTALS-Dilithium to sign the public key and ensure origin.

 ## How do I use this code?